Name: Kadinjača Memorial Complex (Спомен комплекс Кадињача)

 Furthermore, the events of the battle, and the fall of Užice, were depicted in a 1974 Yugoslav film called 'Republic of Užice' ('Užička republika'/'Ужичка република'), which was directed by Serbian filmmaker Žika Mitrović (Photo 2) This film was even successful in international markets, where it was re-titled as "Guns of War" for English speaking audiences.
 The film went on to win awards both at the Pula Film Awards and also the Moscow International Film Festival.
 This film can be watched for free in its entirety on this website at the Spomenik Database Video Archive.

 In 1952, a modest 11m tall marble pyramid-spire memorial, designed by Stevan Živanović, was built near the summit of Kadinjača Mountain, under which was built a crypt where the remains of the Worker's Battalion soldiers who died during the 1941 battle were interred.
-The marble was sourced from the nearby village of Karan.
+The marble for the pyramid was sourced from the nearby village of Karan.
 However, in late 1962, the SUBNOR veterans group and the municipalities of Užice and Bajina Basta devised plans for a much more expansive memorial complex to be added to compliment the stone pyramid crypt.
-After an prolonged pre-construction planning process, designer Miodrag Živković and architect Aleksandar Đokić were ultimately commissioned in 1976 to create this memorial's expansion (Photo 3).
-The monument solution that Živković & Đokić proposed was highly ambitious and would not only expand the complex, but also bring a new modernist aesthetic/sculptural tone to the site.
+After a prolonged budget-related delay and a lengthy pre-construction planning process (which included a public discussion in Užice on the monument's potential design in 1976), the Užice Municipal Assembly chose the concept submitted by sculptor Miodrag Živković and architect Aleksandar Đokić in 1977 for the creation of Kadinjača's expansion (Photo 3).
+One reason that the proposal of Živković & Đokić was chosen was that it successfully incorporated the original 1952 pyramid into their design, a feature which SUBNOR was adamant about doing.
+Originally SUBNOR had approached famous Belgrade architect and monument builder Bogdan Bogdanović to submit a proposal, but when Bogdanović's submission refused to incorporate the pyramid, SUBNOR rejected the design.
+The monument solution that Živković & Đokić proposed was highly ambitious and would not only expand the memorial complex, but also bring a new modernist aesthetic/sculptural tone to the site.
 In discussing his ideas for devising this concept for the Kadinjača complex, Živković made the following comments in a 1976 interview with a Belgrade newspaper (translated here into English):

 "I wanted my monument to ascend with a landscape, to remain as part of the history of that region, that physical space.
 When I started to work on the Kadinjača project, together with the architect Aleksandar Dokić, who was the project's architect, I went many times to that place.
 There again I read the poem "Kadinjača" by Slavko Vukosavljević, feeling as if it were a living response to the Workers' Battalion, the determination of these fighters to save the revolution, to enable the withdrawal of the Supreme Headquarters from Uzice, in a word, they were aware of their high rank and their responsibilities.
 All that seemed to have lived in that place.
 I sat down and tried to figure out how to express their decision through sculptural material - stone.
 So, I made a series of elements from the so-called white concrete, (a stone joined with white cement), tall and sharp (18 meters high), which fit into the figuration of the terrain, emphasizing the ridge of the ridge, symbolizing the rebellion and strength of the Workers' Battalion, their consciousness and decision."